bctboi23/CeeChess/README.md

 **Rating:**
 The rating for the latest release of the engine (v1.4), scores ~150 elo better in self-play to v1.3.2, and should play at ~2300 CCRL (since self-play inflates ratings).
 This compares roughly to FIDE 2500, although there is no real 1-1 correspondence between these rating systems.
-After the v1.4 release, I will likely either:
-1. convert the evaluation function into a custom MLP to mess around with more of the constructed datasets I have on the backend with a likely better evaluation.
-2. rewrite the engine from the ground to use bitboards (likely magic bitboard move generation), as bitboards come with a variety of perks when creating more evaluation features like mobility and more robust king safety that are computationally hard to replicate in a mailbox engine without having bitboards on hand, making the evaulation unreasonably slow.

 Self play ratings for all versions, anchored at SeeChess 1.0 (1.4 is the newest version):
 (note, self-play tests were conducted at low time controls, and elo may be inflated in comparison to play against a gauntlet variety of engines.
 If I had to guess, CeeChess 1.4 will likely land ~2400 elo CCRL)